 But before working with a debt settlement company, understand its process and read reviews about the company.
 Different debt settlement companies offer different terms, so be sure to do your research.

 How does debt settlement work?

-There are a few methods for reaching debt settlement.
-It’s usually done by a third-party company or sometimes a lawyer, and you’ll need to pay for their services — either as a flat fee or a percentage of your savings.
-This means that even if your debt is settled for less than what you owe, you still have additional costs outside of your outstanding debt.
+If you opt for a third-party company or a lawyer, you will need to pay for their services as a flat fee or a percentage of your savings.
+This means that even if your debt is settled for less than what you owe, you still have additional costs outside your outstanding debt.

-As this company negotiates your debt, you’ll need to start making payments to your debt settlement company.
-That means depositing regular amounts into an account the company can use to make payments on your debt or collect on the fees you owe it.
-Some companies will request that you stop paying your creditor directly and instead pay them until they’ve reached a settlement.
-This means that you may fall further behind on payments, and your credit score could plummet.
+The debt settlement company will require you to stop paying your creditors and make payments into a savings account.
+That means depositing regular amounts into an account the company can use to pay your debt or collect the fees you owe.
+You may fall further behind on payments, and your credit score could plummet.

-Once a settlement is reached — whether it’s a lump-sum reduced amount, a lower monthly payment or a debt discharge — you’ll need to agree to the new terms.
+You will need to agree to the new terms if a settlement is reached — a lump-sum reduced amount, a lower monthly payment or a debt discharge.
 This needs to happen for settlement to move forward, but you’re not obligated to agree to any terms if you don’t want to.
-Depending on how the debt was settled, you’ll make payments to the company handling your debt until your outstanding debt is paid in full.
+Depending on how the debt was settled, you may need to make payments to the company handling your debt until your outstanding debt is paid in full.

 Risks of debt settlement